Maroon 5 headlines the Super Bowl 53 halftime show with help from SpongeBob

 Although there were no surprise cameos by big-name stars, SpongeBob Squarepants did make an appearance during the Super Bowl 53 halftime show headlined by Maroon 5.

-The band led by Adam Levine was joined by Atlanta native Big Boi and rapper Travis Scott, during the halftime performance.
+The band led by Adam Levine was joined by Atlanta native Big Boi of rap duo Outkast and rapper Travis Scott, during the halftime performance.

+Maroon 5 delivered hits such as "Harder to Breathe," "This Love" and "She Will Be Loved" from their 2002 album "Songs About Jane."
+Levine lost more clothing as the performance progressed, ending the halftime show shirtless.
+But not before he delivered "Moves Like Jagger" on a giant M-shaped stage at the Mercedes-Benz stadium in Atlanta.

 Maroon 5 agreed to headline the halftime show knowing they would be criticized because of the NFL's treatment of Colin Kaepernick and other players who took a knee during the national anthem to protest racial inequality and injustice.
 Some celebrities, including filmmaker Ava DuVernay, rapper Common and Nick Cannon, boycotted the Super Bowl to show support for Kaepernick.